dmsherazi/Battery-Management-System/gEDA-circuit-breaker/README.md

 PCB for the interfaces between the external power sources and loads, and the internal switch.

-The power passes through a current sense resistor and voltage is measured with an offset differential amplifier, but there is no direct connection between the power and circuit commons.
+The current passes through a current sense resistor, and voltage is measured with an offset differential amplifier, but there is no direct on-board connection between the power and circuit commons.
 This is commoned elsewhere (in the switch).

 The circuit breaker passes a signal back to the interconnect board where it is used for hardware isolation of the particular switch.
 For this reason the